BazyshynAnton/jdmarket/README.md

 -React.
 -React-Router-DOM.
--Redux Tool Kit for state management.
+-Redux Toolkit for state management.
 -SCSS for styling.
 -vite.
 and other.